-Over the past few years there has been a large increase in the number of people turning to dental implants to help fill gaps caused by missing teeth.
-They are a safe, long lasting restoration which is currently as close as possible to your natural teeth.
+Over the past few years, there has been a large increase in the number of people turning to dental implants to help fill gaps caused by missing teeth.
+They are a safe, long-lasting restoration that is currently as close as possible to your natural teeth.

 With dental implants being a large investment you should ensure that you have a full and detailed treatment plan prior to the start of treatment.
 This should give complete details of the treatment to be undertaken and the expected costs.
 There is the potential for things to change as treatment progresses but if this happens you should be given all the possible options before deciding on how you wish to proceed.

 Still unsure about whether dental implants are right for you?

 We have looked at the benefits of opting for dental implants over other tooth-replacement methods.
 These include:

 - Helping to maintain bone levels in your jaw — Placing a dental implant helps to reduce the risk of bone resorption following the extraction and can even promote healthy bone growth to secure the implant in place.

 - Dental implants are independent of your other teeth — Unlike a dental bridge, which is supported by fixing crowns to the teeth on either side of the gap, with dental implants there is no need to damage your existing teeth to fill the gap.